 BC Housing Emergency Response Centre

 BC Housing has opened a 24-hour Emergency Response Centre (ERC) on Sperling Ave.
 The 40-bed facility, operated by Progressive Housing Society, is equipped to serve the needs of people experiencing homelessness during the pandemic and can connect them to permanent housing options.
 The ERC replaces and expands the services previously provided at the City’s warming centres, which no longer operate.
-The ERC is a temporary measure and will close later in 2021 when an expansion to Norland Place Supportive Housing is expected to be complete.
+The ERC is a temporary measure and will close when an expansion to Norland Place Supportive Housing is expected to be complete.

 Norland Place Supportive Housing